LevelUpMarketers/trying-to-adult-rva-2025/docs/EventCheckInAdmin.md

 labels for its fields, and tapping the block reveals the attendee list just like on desktop.

+The desktop view drops the former **Status** column to simplify the layout.
+On mobile, the toggle cell displays a bold “See All Attendees” prompt so it’s clear where to tap.
+When expanded, the attendee list now shows labels such as **Name**, **Email**, and **Status** before each value to keep the details tied to their event.

 ### Table details

 - Attendees who cancelled or requested a refund no longer appear in the list so